marcingolenia/mcode/src/pages/blog/2021-02-26-du_invariants.md

       | _ -> Error "Invalid"
     let value (AlphaIso2 alphaIso2) = alphaIso2
 ```
 If you need to support more ZipCodes you can introduce international zip-codes format (if acceptable) or introduce discriminated union for more Zip Codes format.
-Yet another option is to introduce alias for string if it is enough for you to accept zip-code as plain unvalidated string.
-In some domains maybe this not a problem.
+Yet another option is to introduce an alias for string if it is enough for you to accept zip-code as a plain unvalidated string.
+In some domains maybe this is not a problem.
 Notice what is going on here; We use Value-Objects types as a validation building block.
-It is quite good approach, let me bring here quatoation by Martin Fowler [5]:
+It is a quite good approach, let me bring here quotation by Martin Fowler [5]:
 > While I can represent a telephone number as a string, turning into a telephone number object makes variables and parameters more explicit (with type checking when the language supports it), a natural focus for validation, and avoiding inapplicable behaviors (such as doing arithmetic on integer id numbers). - *Martin Fowler*.

-The nice side-effect from the PolishZipCode value object is active pattern for Regex matching, it could be good idea to extract that function somwhere.
+The nice side-effect from the PolishZipCode value object is an active pattern for Regex matching, it could be a good idea to extract that function somewhere.
 Now the simple domain;
 ```fsharp
 module Invoicing =